Jermaine Jackson (wide receiver, born 2000): Professional career

+New Orleans Saints

 After going unselected in the 2024 NFL draft, Jackson signed with the New Orleans Saints as an undrafted free agent, on a contract including $150,000 guaranteed.
 He was waived/injured by the Saints on August 3, 2024.
-He was re-signed to the practice squad on October 1.
+Jackson was re-signed to the practice squad on October 1.
 Following an injury to Rashid Shaheed, Jackson was signed off the practice squad to the active roster on October 17, prior to the team's Week 7 game against the Denver Broncos.
 He was waived on November 16, and re-signed to the practice squad.

+BC Lions

 On April 18, 2025, Jackson signed with the BC Lions of the Canadian Football League (CFL).
-On June 12, 2025, Jackson was placed on the Lions' 1-game injured list.
-He rejoined the active roster on June 19, 2025.
-On July 13, 2025, Jackson was again placed one the Lions' 1-game injured list after suffering an injury during the previous week's game against the Montreal Alouettes, where he spent the remainder of the 2025 CFL regular season.
+On June 12, Jackson was placed on the Lions' one-game injured list.
+He re–joined the active roster on June 19.
+On July 13, Jackson was again placed one the Lions' one-game injured list after suffering an injury during the previous week's game against the Montreal Alouettes, where he spent the remainder of the 2025 CFL season.

+On May 31, 2026, Jackson was released by Lions, during their final cuts before the start of the 2026 CFL season.
+On June 17, Jackson was re-signed by the Lions and was assigned to their practice roster.
+The following day, Jackson was promoted to the Lions' active roster.